 Why should I install a backwater valve?

 Backwater valves are just one of many ways to prevent flooding in your home.
 Besides preventing a damaging sewer backup (and the costly repairs that could come with it), a backwater valve could also help save you money.
-Some municipalities offer rebates to homeowners who install backwater valves, and some insurance companies offer home insurance discounts.
+Some municipalities offer rebates to homeowners who install backwater valves, and most insurance companies offer home insurance discounts, too.